 The Scottish Government issued a formal consultation on 28 November 2023 on the Amendment to the Local Authority (Capital Finance and Accounting) (Scotland) Regulations 2016.
 This consultation outlined proposed changes to the methodology for the repayment of loans fund advances.
 The consultation closed on 22 December 2023 with Midlothian Council, the Scottish Local Authority Directors of Finance Group, and Link Treasury Solutions Limited amongst those submitting formal responses to the consultation.
-Consultation on the Amendment to the 2016 Regulations remains ongoing and the outcome of any changes to these Regulations will be reflected in a revised 2024/25 TMIS if required.
+The outcome of any changes to these Regulations will be reflected in a revised 2024/25 TMIS if required.